History of rail transport in Spain: High speed

-The Madrid-Barcelona line is being extended onwards via an international Perthus Tunnel beneath the Pyrenees to Perpignan where it will link up with the French TGV high-speed system.
-Although the LGV Perpignan-Figueres is finished on the French side, delays on the part of the French government in authorizing construction on its side of the border held up Spanish plans to some extent, and the Spanish side will not be finished until 2012.
-Further high-speed links are under construction from Seville to Cádiz, from Madrid to Valencia and to Lisbon.
-The Basque Y, also under construction, will link the three Basque cities.
+The Madrid–Barcelona line is extended via an international Perthus Tunnel beneath the Pyrenees to Perpignan where it is linked up with the French TGV high-speed system.
+Although the LGV Perpignan-Figueres was finished on the French side since 2010, delays on the part of the French government in authorizing construction on its side of the border held up Spanish plans to some extent, and the Spanish side could not be finished before January 2013, when the entire Barcelona–Figueres section was officially inaugurated.
+Since then AVE services connect Madrid directly to Girona and Figueres via Barcelona and additional Avant services are offered on the Barcelona–Girona–Figueres route.
+International high-speed services between Spanish and French cities are also offered since December 2013.